 - In The Suite Life of Zack and Cody, Cody gets frightened in a supposedly haunted room and leaps into Maddie's arms.
 Maddie promptly drops him.
 When he tries it again with London later, she doesn't even try to catch him.

-- In one of the Jack Hanna interviews on The Tonight Show with Johnny Carson, a particularly vicious animal scared Johnny so bad he leapt into Ed's arms...
+- In one of the Joan Embry appearances on The Tonight Show with Johnny Carson, a particularly upset young cheetah scared Johnny so bad he leapt into Ed's arms...